 The trouble is, it can be genuinely hard to figure out how to direct your money wisely if you want to reduce greenhouse gas emissions.
 There’s a glut of environmental organizations out there — but how do you know which are the most impactful?

-To help, here’s a list of eight of the most high-impact, cost-effective, and evidence-based organizations.
-I’m not including bigger-name groups, such as the Environmental Defense Fund, the Nature Conservancy, or the Natural Resources Defense Council, because most big organizations are already relatively well-funded (those three, for example, got hefty grants from the Bezos Earth Fund).
+To help, here’s a list of 11 of the most high-impact, cost-effective, and evidence-based organizations.
+We’re not including bigger-name groups, such as the Environmental Defense Fund, the Nature Conservancy, or the Natural Resources Defense Council, because most big organizations are already relatively well-funded.

-The groups I list below seem to be doing something especially promising in the light of certain criteria: importance, tractability, and neglectedness.
+The groups we list below seem to be doing something especially promising in the light of criteria that matter for effectiveness: importance, tractability, and neglectedness.